HelenHelene/eportfolio/SEPM/SEPM_Unit09.md

 # Unit 9: Quality Management Strategy

+In this unit, we will examine why effective quality management in software development is essential.
+We will explore various metrics for measuring software quality and recognize the crucial roles of quality management planning, control, and assurance in delivering a high-quality software product.
+Understanding these concepts will help us appreciate the different ways to determine software quality.

-Welcome to Week 9.
-This week is important as it will help you to appreciate the range of ways through which software quality may be determined to have been achieved.
-When testing a software development and preparing for delivery of the software to the client, there will be a need to demonstrate that the functional and non-functional requirements of the system have been fulfilled.
+When testing software and preparing for client delivery, it is necessary to demonstrate that both functional and non-functional requirements have been met.

-In this unit we shall:
- - Examine the reasons for which effective quality management of a software development is important.
- - Explore a variety of metrics by which software quality may be measured.
- - Recognise the important roles to be played by quality management planning, control and assurance when working to provision a high-quality software product.

 ### Learning Outcomes
-On completion of this unit you will be able to:
+On completion of this unit, we will be able to:
- - Write a set of non-functional requirements by which a software development may be tested to demonstrate that quality has been achieved.
+ - Write a set of non-functional requirements to test and demonstrate software quality.
- - Appreciate the ways in which technical debt may be accrued through ineffective software quality management.
+ - Appreciate how technical debt can accumulate through ineffective software quality management.

 ### Artefacts
 I have completed the following activity to meet these learning outcomes, which are recorded in the link below: